mitotic/slidoc/README.md

 - `?` to display keyboard shortcuts

-Concepts: keyboard shortcuts; slideshow
+Concepts: reveal.js, keyboard shortcuts; slideshow, reveal.js

 ---

-## Using presentation mode
+## reveal.js presentation mode

 `reveal.js` has a presentation mode which displays a timer, notes for the current slide, as well as a preview of the next slide.
 This mode